 Keep It Casual With a Modest Floral Arrangement

-For a smaller gathering, keep things casual with a modest floral arrangement the showcases the colors of the season, as Molly Madis of Almost Makes Perfect does here.
+For a smaller gathering, keep things casual with a modest floral arrangement that showcases the season's colors, as Molly Madis of Almost Makes Perfect demonstrates.
 You can't go wrong with an arrangement of dahlias, banksias, and scabious.
 To take the centerpiece to the next level, surround the vase with a variety of small gourds.